wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 The `Home` component uses the `getters` `allKudos` and `repos` to render the list of Kudos and SearchResults.
 In order to know whether a `repo` has been favorited or not, your app needs to call the `isKudo` getter.

-Create your `./kudo-oos/pkg/http/web/app/src/store.js` with the code below:
+Create the `./kudo-oos/pkg/http/web/app/src/store.js` file and copy in the code below:

 {% raw %}
 ```js